 The Canadian Collaboration for Prison Health and Education* (CCPHE) was established in 2006 as a means of addressing the distinct health needs of incarcerated and formerly incarcerated individuals.
-We are committed to encouraging and facilitating health, education, research, service, and advocacy to enhance the health, social well-being, and reintegration of individuals transitioning from prison into their communities.
+We are committed to encouraging and facilitating health, education, research, service, and advocacy to enhance the health, social well-being, and reintegration of individuals transitioning from prison back into their communities.

 We invite you to please read more about our mission, goals and values.